apacheignite/documentation/basic-concepts/asynchronous-support-20.md

   "body": "If future is already completed, closures passed to `listen()` and `chain()` methods will be executed synchronously in the caller thread. \n\nIf future is not completed yet, closure will be executed asynchronously in completion thread.
 Typically it will be a thread from system pool for cache operations, or a thread from public pool for compute operations.
 Therefore, you should avoid synchronous cache and compute operations in listeners for asynchronous cache and compute operations (respectively).
 Otherwise it may lead to a deadlock."
 }
 [/block]

+[block:api-header]
+{
+  "title": "IgniteAsyncSupport"
+}
+[/block]
+In previous versions of Apache Ignite asynchronous operations was executed using `IgniteAsyncSupport` interface.
+This technique is considered deprecated and should not be used anymore. `IgniteAsyncSupport` will be removed in future releases.